 - Sports (player evaluation in hockey, player and coach evaluation in football, model-based clustering for pitch classification in baseball)

-Teaching: For the second straight summer, I taught 36-217 Probability Theory and Random Processes.
-This course provides an introduction to probability theory and is designed for students in Electrical and Computer Engineering.
+Teaching: In Fall 2015, I am teaching 36-217 Probability Theory and Random Processes.
+This course provides an introduction to probability theory, intended for students in Electrical and Computer Engineering.
 Topics include elementary probability theory, conditional probability and independence, random variables, distribution functions, joint and conditional distributions, limit theorems, Poisson processes, and Markov chains.

 For more information about my teaching and research experiences, please see my CV.

 - I am a co-creator (and alumnus) of WAR On Ice, a website dedicated to the advancement of statistical analysis in ice hockey, built entirely using R and Shiny.

 - I am an assistant coach with the Carnegie Mellon University ice hockey team.

 - I am the faculty co-advisor of the Tartan Sports Analytics Club.

 - I am a consultant for professional sports teams.

 Contact: Please see my CV for contact information.